Patella Alta, aka high riding patella, is where the kneecap sits higher than normal on the thigh bone.

 - Instability: People with patella alta often complain that their knee feels weak or unstable, particularly when walking or running

-- Recurrent Kneecap Dislocation: kneecap dislocation is a common problem for people with a high riding patella.
+- Recurrent Kneecap Dislocation: knee dislocation is a common problem for people with a high riding patella.
 Some people can push their kneecap in and out of position in the patellar groove at will causing it to dislocate and then relocate

 - Anterior Knee Pain: pain at the front of the knee, aka patellofemoral pain, is common with patella alta, especially when walking up and down slopes, squatting, sitting for prolonged periods and on stairs